 Cuisine of Dominica

 The cuisine of Dominica has similarities to the cuisine of neighboring Caribbean countries, particularly that of St. Lucia and Trinidad.
 The staples in their cuisine are potato, rice, yam, peas, plantain and Tania (a type of root vegetable found and grown in Dominica).
-Poultry and seafood are also popular in the Dominican cuisine.
+Poultry and seafood are also popular in Dominican cuisine.
 They like to cook them in stews or soup dishes.

 Of all the three meals, breakfast is the most important meal in the cuisine of Dominica.
 They like to serve dried and salted fish (mostly codfish), fried dough, cornmeal porridge, and traditional British breakfast dishes (such as bacon and toast).
 You will find several street vendors in Dominica selling these breakfast favorites.

-Travel to Dominica – Top Natural Attractions
+Dominica’s Top Natural Attractions

 Morne Trois Pitons National Park – This is a UNESCO World Heritage Site recognized for its natural tropical rainforest and a scenic volcanic landscape.
 It has sparked great interest in the field of national park preservation due to its rich natural heritage and biodiversity.
 This is one of the most popular attractions in Dominica and shouldn’t be missed when traveling to the country.

 Boiling Lake – This lake is located within the Morne Trois Pitons National Park.
-This is the second largest hot spring in the world (roughly 250 feet across).
+This is the second-largest hot spring in the world (roughly 250 feet across).
 It is a must-stop if you are taking a hike within the World Heritage Site park.

 Layou River – This river is a unique body of water as it flows throughout the interior of the country and connects to the Caribbean Sea.
 It is both the country’s longest and deepest river.